msr-consulting/exscalabar-user-guide/data.md

 The ``Data`` object also contains some methods that are intended to be implemented by the child.
 There are two serialization methods intended to ease sharing of data throughout the system:

-* ``Serialize to JSON`` - generates a JSON string that may be used to be broadcast to the client in response to http requests.
+* ``Serialize - JSON`` - generates a JSON string that may be used to be broadcast to the client in response to http requests.
-* ``Serialize to Text`` - generates a string array that may be used to generate a string for writing to an ASCII file.
+* ``Serialize - Text`` - generates a string array that may be used to generate a string for writing to an ASCII file.

 A companion abstract method to the method ``Serialize to Text`` is the method